snipercup/CataX/README.md

 - [Community](#community)
 - [Credits](#credits)

+Find a way to defend yourself in the city
 ![Catax_basic](Media/Catax_basic.png)

 The world is infinite in every direction.
 Explore and survive as long as you can!